 Health Professionals can read more about Lactobacillus paracasei CASEI 431® over at the Probiotics Database.

-In addition to research carried out on adult populations, researchers have also looked at the impact of probiotics on the immune systems of children.
+Giving your child probiotics can help give them the extra support they need.
+Researchers have looked extensively at the impact of probiotics on the immune systems of children.

-A further study5 revealed that a different probiotic supplement, containing the strains Lactobacillus acidophilus Rosell-52, Bifidobacterium infantis Rosell-33, Bifidobacterium bifidum Rosell-71 and prebiotics was able to reduce the risk of occurrence of common infectious diseases in children.
+A 2010 study6 revealed that a probiotic supplement, containing the strains Lactobacillus acidophilus Rosell-52, Bifidobacterium infantis Rosell-33, Bifidobacterium bifidum Rosell-71 and prebiotics was able to reduce the risk of occurrence of common infectious diseases in children.

 Those taking the probiotic formula were 25% less likely to contract common winter diseases and their risk of absence from school due to illness was also reduced.
 This trial showed great results for the effects of specific probiotic strains on the immune systems of children.
 Therefore, when looking to support your child’s immune health, you might consider probiotic supplements containing these strains.

 Different strains of probiotic suit different people and conditions.
 This might depend on their individual needs or on their stage of life.
 Whatever you needs, you should always choose a probiotic with plenty of good quality research behind it.

 The elderly population naturally have lower levels of friendly bacteria than younger members of the family.
 A decline in immune function is another natural characteristic of aging, and the two together can result in significant changes in the gut microbiome.
 So, the elderly can certainly do with a helping hand.
 A strain of Bifidobacteria called Bifidobacterium lactis BB-12®, has been shown to improve immune function in the elderly.
 You can read more in probiotics for older people.